46bit/netscan-practical/docs/exercise2.rst

 exercise we're going to abuse that FTP server to reconnoiter the private network it is connected to.
 Then we'll see if we can do anything useful to an attacker.

+``nmap`` is software built specifically for Network Scanning.
+Here we're repurposing legitimate services to scan networks we otherwise could not access.

 For the purposes of this Exercise we have revived a security issue from the mid-90s, where people started to use a design quirk of the FTP protocol in this manner.
 Modern exploits can deliver similar capabilities but tend to be much more complex, which would complicate this simple example.